seanreed1111/sql-recipes/recipes.md

 +------------+---------+

 +------------+---------+
 However, that summary does not show dates when no drivers were active.
 To generate a complete summary that includes the missing dates, use make_date_list.pl.
-FROM the simple summary just shown, we can tell the MINimum and MAXimum dates, so generate a reference table named ref with a date column d that spans those dates:
+FROM the simple summary just shown, we can tell the minimum and maximum dates, so generate a reference table named ref with a date column d that spans those dates:
 % make_date_list.pl cookbook ref d 2006-08-26 2006-09-02
-MINimum date: 2006-08-26
+minimum date: 2006-08-26
-MAXimum date: 2006-09-02
+maximum date: 2006-09-02
 Number of days spanned by range: 8
 After creating the reference table, use it in the following statement to generate the complete summary:
 SELECT ref.d, COUNT(driver_log.travel_date) AS drivers